agroknow/agrimoodle/blocks/oai_target/README.txt

 ============
 To install you will have to perform the following steps:

-	1.
+	1. Download the oai_target plugin.
-	2.
+	2. Copy the oai_target folder in your <moodle>/blocks folder
 	3. Login in your Moodle platform as Administrator and click on OAI Target inside Site Administration block.
+	4. Make sure that some json files with metadata records have been created and exist in the related folder (blocks/mdeditor/lom/{course,resource}/complete)
+	5. Make sure cron has executed, eg. http://example.com/admin/cron.php
+        6. Check the target at: http://example.com/blocks/oai_target/target/oai2.php?verb=Identify

 At this point the block initialization should be performed and the block should be available in the Blocks list.
 Note that the block is available